-As you work through this connector check, turn on the bike and check to see if the issue has been resolved after each step.
+As you work through this connector check, after each step, turn on the bike and check to see if the issue has been resolved-- knowing which connection has become loose can be helpful.

 5. Check the Battery Connector.
 Unplug and inspect the Battery Connector, the large two-pin connector right underneath the controller (the controller is the smaller metal black box in front of the rear wheel).
 Carefully plug the connector back together.

-5. Motor connector.
-Unplug and plug back in the motor connector.
-On the RadRover, the motor connector is on the right side of the bike in between the pedals and rear motor axle.
+6. Check the Motor Connector.
+Unplug and inspect the Motor Connector.
+On the RadRover, the Motor Connector is on the right side of the bike in between the pedals and rear motor axle.
 Carefully align and plug the connector in properly.

-If you have any questions or your issue still persist, please email email@example.com or call our technical support team at 800-939-0310 ext 2.
+If you have any questions or your issue still persists, please email contract Rad Power Bikes Technical Support.